h0m3/protonlaunch/README.md

 ## Enable Steam Play Compatibility

-You need to enable Steam Play Compatibility Layer (proton) for all games, for that
+You need to enable Steam Play Compatibility Layer (proton) for all games.

 For that, open Steam and go to **Steam > Settings > Steam Play > Advanced** and check *"Enable Steam Play for all other titles"*